Trump urges reluctant Republicans to go higher on coronavirus relief

 “So the president has his opinion, we have ours,” Senator Ron Johnson said.

-But Republican Senator Lindsey Graham said something needed to be done, although “well below 2 trillion.”

-Reporting by Susan Cornwell and David Morgan; additional reporting by Alexandra Alper; editing by Jonathan Oatis and Timothy Gardner
+Reporting by Susan Cornwell and David Morgan; additional reporting by Alexandra Alper and Andrea Shalal; editing by Jonathan Oatis and Timothy Gardner

 Our Standards: The Thomson Reuters Trust Principles.